This post may contain affiliate links.

 I scoured the candy aisle at my local Fred Meyer to find heart-shaped candy.
 There were a few varieties to choose from – sweet tarts, marshmallow peeps, and Dove chocolates.
 My kids always say they like the sugary peeps…but really they just dry out in my pantry.
 I bought a bag of the Dove red velvet swirl chocolates and put a few on each plate.
 The nice thing about chocolate candy is that you can always just chop it up and add it to cookie batter so there is no risk of it going stale in your pantry.

 Fruit salad was my attempt at getting a little nutrition in this Valentine’s tea with poetry.
 California berries are starting to show up in my grocery store so I am using them every chance I get.
 Our fruit salad was a simple mix of sliced strawberries, blueberries, and raspberries.
 I put the berries in champagne glasses to give it a festive, elegant feel.
+These champagne glasses were only a few dollars for the set at the thrift store.
+If they break, no big deal.
 Hannah and Ben both devoured the fruit salad, so I will probably start adding this to all of our tea time snacks.